P2-718na/pandemic-simulation/README.md

 ([tl;dr] at the end of this section for a quick, automatic setup).

 For the simulation to run, it requires a `background` and an `entities` file.
-`background` is an image which contains "points of interest" (often referred as _POIs_ in code and comments) such as houses, parks, shops and so on (see TODO, generate background).
+`background` (or `map`) is an image which contains "points of interest" (often referred as _POIs_ in code and comments) such as houses, parks, shops and so on.
-`entities` is a text file, which contains specific information for every person (or _entity_) in the simulation (see TODO).
+`entities` is a text file, which contains specific information for every person (or _entity_) in the simulation.
 To keep things simpler, I already included an example background file, called `background.sample.bmp`, but you can go ahead and create your own if you prefer.

+You can learn how to create a `background` and an `entities` file manually by reading TODO

 The following sections will teach you how to launch the simulation correctly.
 Every command assumes that you have successfully build the program and are in